 Click the "Add Environment" button in the top-right corner

-Assign a descriptive name and description to your new Environment
+Assign a name and description to your new Environment

 Choose a color and initials for easy identification